-- Review, review, repeat.
-The Closing Disclosure – a document that provides the final details about your mortgage loan – must be provided by your lender at least three business days before your loan is executed.
-Reading the fine print might seem tedious, but you’ll need to review everything carefully to check for errors.
-Compare that form to the Loan Estimate (LE) you received when you applied for your home loan.
-Double check your mortgage rate information, loan terms – even proper spelling of your name.
+Compare the Closing Disclosure to the Loan Estimate (LE) you received when you applied for your home loan.
+Double check your mortgage rate information, loan terms—even proper spelling of your name!
 Taking the time to read beforehand can prevent fixable errors before closing day.
 A closer look at the documents will also remind you how much your closing costs are so you can prepare those funds.

-- Conduct a title search.
-Have your title company or closing agent conduct a preliminary title report – especially if the sellers were foreclosed on or faced bankruptcy.
+- Conduct a Title Search.
+Have your title company or settlement agent conduct a preliminary title report.
 This will tell you if the home or property is subject to any liens, like a contractor’s lien for renovations or even a delinquent mortgage.
 Even purchases like major appliances or fuel/waste storage tanks can sometimes be unpaid liens.

 If you’re wiring the funds instead of a cashier’s check, make sure you understand your bank’s procedures for external transfers in advance.
 You might have to initiate the transfer a few business days ahead of time to ensure the funds actually arrive on closing day.

-- Ask questions.
-Your lender and closing agent are there to help – it’s perfectly okay to ask them anything and everything!
-It may help calm any last minute jitters you have about finalizing the process.
+- Ask Questions.
+Your loan processor and settlement agent are there to help—it’s perfectly okay to ask them anything and everything!
+It may help calm any last-minute jitters you have about finalizing the process.
 In the excitement of the process, documents could easily be misplaced or signatures forgotten.
 Being proactive lets them know you’re on the ball and helps prevent any human errors from delaying closing.